Kim Soo-hyun: Early life and education

-By 2006, Kim completed elementary, middle and high school in Gangnam, Seoul and debuted as a TV actor in 2007 after auditions.
+By 2006, Kim completed elementary, middle and high school in Gangnam, Seoul, and debuted as a TV actor in 2007 after auditions.
 He enrolled at Chung-Ang University's Film and Theater Department in 2009.

 Career

-2007–2010: Television career beginnings
+2007–2010: Career beginnings

 Kim made his television debut with a supporting role in the 2007 family sitcom Kimchi Cheese Smile, and in 2008, landed a lead role in KBS's critically acclaimed youth drama, Jungle Fish.
 Based on a true story, it tackles the serious issues of school cheating, competitive academic standards, and interactive blogging in a fresh way.
 The drama won a number of awards, including the US Peabody Award.
 For the latter half of the year, Kim appeared in the food-based variety show Delicious Quiz (also known as The Taste of Life) as one of the hosts and in the short film Cherry Blossom.

 In 2009, Kim acted in the short film Worst Friends by Namkoong Sun, which won the Best Film in Social Drama award at the Mise-en-scène Short Film Festival and the well-received SBS drama special Father's House where he acted alongside veteran actor Choi Min-soo.
 He also co-hosted Mnet's Boys & Girls Music Countdown along with Kara's Han Seung-yeon in 2009.

 In January 2010, KeyEast signed an exclusive contract with Kim becoming his management company.
 Kim raised his profile through memorable turns as the younger version of the male lead characters in Will It Snow for Christmas? and Giant, the latter winning him the Best New Actor award at the SBS Drama Awards.